aleshaleksey/fansys23/14-poisons-and-diseases.md

 This disease is transmitted by insect bites, so the speed of its spread depends on the abundance of biting insects.
 As the name suggests, yellow fever is generally characterised by high fever and jaundice and generally only affects mortals.

 - **Mild**: After the incubation, the victim develops a high fever, back and muscle aches and nausea.
 The victim suffers disadvantage to STR, DEX, CON and WIS rolls and its base speed is halved.
 In addition, at the start of any combat it must succeed a threshold=24 CON save or spend the first round incapacitated with vomiting.
 - **Severe**: The victim suffers all effects of the mild form, as well as developing jaundice and bleeding from its orifices.
-It loses 1d4 from its HP total every day of the duration of the disease (this is recovered at 1 point per long rest after the end of the disease).
+It loses 1d4 from its HP total every day for the duration of the disease (this is recovered at 1 point per long rest after the end of the disease).
 If the HP total drops to 0, the victim dies.

 ___
 #### Plague (bubonic, A Class)